jjmurre/GOB-API/README.md

 # GOB-API

-GOB API provides for a HAL JSON view on the GOB catalogs, collections and entities.
+GOB API provides for a HAL JSON and GraphQL view on the GOB catalogs, collections and entities.

 The root endpoint provides for all GOB catalogs.
 Every endpoint contains the links to explore the data in more detail.